amdepaolo/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  When you submit an empty form it adds a blank toy, model needs validators

 - Update the number of likes for a toy

   - How I debugged:
+  unexpected end of json input, update doesn't return updated json

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  exception "#<ActionController::RoutingError: No route matches  [DELETE] no delete route, change routes to reflect